gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 |Program Manager|Program Managers are responsible for the overall acquisition strategy, and communication with Government stakeholders, contractors, and end-users.
 They nominate Contracting Officer Representatives (CORs, and track the overall performance of the program.
 In some programs the Program Manager will also double as the Product Owner.|
 |Test & Evaluation|Test and Evaluation personnel are responsible for methodology and processes related to testing and evaluation across the organization for all aspects of software development.
 Their responsibilities within the organization will differ depending on the test methodology implemented- automated testing will reduce (but not replace) this role.
 Most software practitioner teams will cover test & evaluation needs, but this role may still exist in the acquisition team.|

-Regardless of whether your acquisition will be to enable Government- or contractor-led development, it is important that your team is equipped with the right members to support not only a successful contract award, but also properly equipped to manage administration and development activities after contract award.
-Then the heavy lifting begins!
-Contract award is not the finish line- it’s the starting point (it gives you a head start to deliver valuable capability).
+Regardless of whether your acquisition will utilize Government- or contractor-led development, it is important that your team is equipped with the right members to support not only a successful contract award, but also properly equipped to manage administration and development activities after contract award.
+Then the heavy lifting begins! **Contract award is not the finish line- it’s the starting point** (it gives you a head start to deliver valuable capability).

 ### !callout-danger

 ## Contracting Officer Representative (COR)
 The role of the COR should not be underestimated.
 Because their overall responsibility is to monitor the performance of a contractor, they must be knowledgeable and skilled in Agile software development.
 The Quality Assurance Surveillance Plan (QASP) will detail how service contracts for software development should be surveilled and the COR’s role in that process is integral to overall program success.
 **NOTE: We will expand further on the role COR and QASP further in the course.**
 ### !end-callout

 ## Recap
 Your organization structure **does not** need to exactly mirror what was presented in this lesson, nor do the same team names or titles need to be used.
+Another resource is [18F’s Digital Acquisition Playbook.](https://github.com/18F/digital-acquisition-playbook/blob/18f-pages/_pages/process/ignition.md)

 The most important takeaway here is this: multiple viewpoints, from the software practitioner, user community, and acquisition perspectives must be taken into account and balanced during the decision making process.
+The construct of your team should enable fast (valuable) flow of mission or business capability.

 ### !challenge